18F/analytics-reporter/README.md

 ```
 You may wish to manage these using [`autoenv`](https://github.com/kennethreitz/autoenv).

+To find your Google Analytics view ID:

+  1. Sign in to your Analytics account.
+  1. Select the Admin tab.
+  1. Select an account from the dropdown in the ACCOUNT column.
+  1. Select a property from the dropdown in the PROPERTY column.
+  1. Select a view from the dropdown in the VIEW column.
+  1. Click "View Settings"
+  1. Copy the view ID.
+You'll need to enter it with `ga:` as a prefix.

 * Test your configuration by printing a report to STDOUT:

 ```bash